 Providing first-class care

 Support the long-term rehabilitation, preservation and conservation of koala in the wild.
 Spend an hour or a night immersed in an idyllic natural koala habitat at the world-class Port Stephens Koala Sanctuary.
-Port Stephens Council in partnership with Port Stephens Koalas Hospital have created a Koala Sanctuary to ensure first-class care to sick, injured and orphaned koalas.
+Port Stephens Council in partnership with Port Stephens Koala Hospital have created a Koala Sanctuary to ensure first-class care to sick, injured and orphaned koalas.
 Opened daily, the Koala Sanctuary offers visitors a unique opportunity to see koalas in their natural habitat.
 Visitors to the Port Stephens Koala Sanctuary will enjoy:

 • Natural setting